learn-co-curriculum/hs-bcrypt-set-up/README.md

   end
 end
 ```
+  + The `include Bcrypt` adds the Bcrypt gem's functionality to your User class.

   + The `def password=` method creates a new password hash for the user - we'll use this to set the user’s password when they sign up.

   + The `def password` method will be used to compare the user's saved password to the password they use when logging in.

-We've updated the models (the M in our MVC) so now onto the V - views.
+That's it for the M in our MVC - now onto the V.

 **Step 4** - Add a password input field to the user sign up and sign in forms.